 Through the Ocean Exploration Fiscal Year 2022 (FY22) Funding Opportunity, NOAA Ocean Exploration selected eight projects for financial support totaling approximately $4 million.
 For the FY22 competition, we solicited proposals for projects to conduct or support ocean exploration resulting in outcomes that provide or enable initial assessments about unknown or poorly understood regions of U.S. waters.
 The funding opportunity invited proposals for projects under the themes of ocean exploration, marine archaeology, or technology that align with the outcomes of the Workshop to Identify National Ocean Exploration Priorities in the Pacific and support the National Strategy for Mapping, Exploring, and Characterizing the United States Exclusive Economic Zone (pdf).

-Six of the eight supported projects are described below.
-(Details of the others will be provided when they become available).
+Seven of the eight supported projects are described below.
+(Details of the eighth will be provided when they become available).

 Principal Investigator: Guangyu Xu, University of Washington